-The Promotion of Access to Information Act (PAIA) states that the head of a private body is the information officer, and they should compile a PAIA manual for the private body and update the manual regularly.
-According to PAIA each entity has an Information Officer (can delegate the task to someone else) and needs to compile a manual.
+The Promotion of Access to Information Act (PAIA) states that the head of a private body is the Information Officer, and they should compile a PAIA manual for the private body and update the manual regularly (unlesss exempt).
+According to PAIA each entity has an Information Officer (can delegate the task to someone else) and needs to compile a PAIA manual.

-Many of our clients are subsidiaries within a group and they are often posed with the question of how many Information Officers and PAIA manuals does the group need to have.
+Many of our clients are subsidiaries within a group (or have many entities) and they are often posed with the question of how many Information Officers and PAIA manuals does the group need to have.
 Should they have one Information Officer and one manual for the entire group?
 Or should they have one Information Officer and one manual for each entity within the group?
-As an example to use, lets say there is a holding company with four subsidiaries.
+As an example to use, let us say there is a holding company with four subsidiaries.
 Is it possible to have just one Information Officer and one manual?
 Divisions are easy.
 They are not separate entities, but part of the same entity.
 Therefore, one manual and one information officer.

 The factors to take into account